Compute

 Packaging the Project

 • Use the Maven tool provided by IDEA to pack the project and generate a JAR file.
-For details, see Compiling and Running the Application.
+For details, see Writing and Running the Spark Program in the Linux Environment.

 • Upload the JAR package to any directory (for example, $SPARK_HOME) on the server where the Spark client is located.